Preygle/PyCritic/README.md

 It used multiple decision trees to make prediction,each tree is somewhat different and and the actuial classification is done by averaging the results
 .
 It redices error and overfitting, which was the main issue in normal decision trees.

+F1 Score
+H.M of Precision and Recall
+Precision: True Positives / (True Positives + False Positives) Recall :True Positives / (True Positives + False Negatives)

+​

+Scalar fitting is done only on train data as test data is only supposed to be used for testing and not to be touched while training (can cause overfitting)

-Download file grom here!!
+Download file from here!!
 http://files.srl.inf.ethz.ch/data/py150.tar.gz

-Running model on kaggle for easier data loeading (and not destroying my cpu)
+Running model on kaggle for easier data loading (and not destroying my cpu)